robertmartin8/ReasonableDeviations/_notes/aswath_corpfin.md

 title: Corporate Finance
 ---

-# Corporate Finance – Aswath Damodaran
+# Corporate Finance – Aswath Damodaran (unfinished)
 This course can be found in full on [YouTube](https://www.youtube.com/playlist?list=PLUkh9m2BorqnDenjSLZ2DHIXrdxoN4Bn_).
 It consists of 36 videos, each around 20 minutes in length.
 The notes herein are a summarised version of Damodaran's course, for my personal reference.

-## Contents

-corpfin

 ## Introduction

 We can view a company from the perspective of an accounting balance sheet (backwards looking), or a financial balance sheet.

   - Assets consist of assets in place, the existing investments that currently generate cash flow, and growth assets.
   - Liabilities consist of debt (first claim on cash flows), and equity.